Active and passive voice in the Past perfect tense

 Passive: Had I been called by you?

-Active: Had he not helped you in your assignment?
+Active: Had he not helped you with your assignment?

-Passive: Had you not been helped in your assignment by him?
+Passive: Had you not been helped with your assignment by him?

 Active: Had they contacted you for the class?